A nomination is a legally binding, written instruction that tells Life Credit Union what to do with your money after your death.

 Yes, by filling out a new nomination form.
 A nomination becomes invalid if the member gets married or the nominee dies.
 It is a good idea therefore to review the nomination from time to time to ensure that the person(s) nominated is/are the most appropriate.
 Please note that divorce or legal separation will not revoke a nomination.

 4. What happens if I joined as a child (through my parents)?

 If you joined as a child, you would not have filled out a nomination form.
 Therefore, once you reach the age of 16, you will need to fill out the nomination form.

 5. Where do I get a nomination form?

-A nomination form must be completed in the presence of a Life CU official who will witness the nomination.
+You can download the Nomination Form here or request a copy at one of our branches.
+Please note, the nomination form must be completed by the Nominator in the presence of a Life CU official.
 You can drop in to any of our branches and ask a member of staff or call 045 879 622.

 Please note the following: